Last Updated: January 29, 2026 at 19:30

 1. Economic Growth (Output)

-Too little growth leads to stagnation and unemployment.
+4. Too little growth → stagnation and unemployment

-Key insight: Growth tells us whether an economy is creating opportunity or falling behind.
+Key Insight / Takeaway: Growth tells us whether an economy is creating opportunity or falling behind.

 2. Inflation (Price Stability)

-Key insight: Inflation shapes central bank decisions and affects every household and business.
+Key Insight / Takeaway: Inflation shapes central bank decisions and affects every household and business.

 3. Employment (Labor Market Health)

-Employment connects abstract economic growth to real lives.
+1. Connects abstract economic growth to real lives

-Key insight: Jobs are where macroeconomics becomes personal.
+Key Insight / Takeaway: Jobs are where macroeconomics becomes personal.

 4. Economic Cycles (Booms and Recessions)

-Economic activity does not grow smoothly.
+What it is: Economic activity does not grow smoothly.
 It moves in cycles—expansions, slowdowns, and recessions.
-Economic cycles are shaped not just by data and policy, but by human behavior—optimism fuels expansion, while fear and caution drive downturns.
+Cycles are shaped not just by data and policy but by human behavior: optimism fuels expansion, fear and caution drive downturns.

-Key insight: Understanding cycles helps societies prepare rather than react.
+Key Insight / Takeaway: Understanding cycles helps societies prepare rather than react.

 5. Monetary Conditions (Interest Rates & Liquidity)

-This pillar focuses on the cost and availability of money, largely controlled by central banks through:
+What it is: This pillar focuses on the cost and availability of money, largely controlled by central banks through interest rates, liquidity provision, asset purchases or withdrawals.

-Key insight: Interest rates are the main transmission channel of macroeconomic policy.
+Key Insight / Takeaway: Interest rates are the main transmission channel of macroeconomic policy.

 6. Fiscal Policy (Government Action)